Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 True Date Palm Tree (Phoenix dactylifera).
 Photo by Wiki Commons.

-The True Date Palm Tree, scientific name Phoenix dactylifera, is one of the most recognizable palm trees in world because of it’s tasty fruits ‘dates’.
+The True Date Palm Tree, scientifically identified as Phoenix dactylifera, is one of the most recognizable palm trees worldwide, largely due to its delicious fruits, known as ‘dates.’

-This slow growing palm is drought tolerant, adapts to wide range of soils and can withstand cold down to 15°F (-9°C).
-Great for USDA Zones 8b – 11.
+This slow-growing palm is drought-tolerant, adaptable to a wide range of soils, and can endure cold temperatures down to 15°F (-9°C).
+It thrives in USDA Zones 8b-11.

 20. Windmill Palm Tree (Trachycarpus fortunei)